Formal University & Corporate Research Studies on Tholagé®

 Study 4 (in Planning Stages)

-Study on Full Treatment of Tholáge (Activating and Deactivating Protocols)
+Study on Full Treatment of Tholáge® (Access & Attachment Protocols)

-Plans are being made at the University of Montana to study both treatment protocols of Tholage, the Access, or Activating Protocol (eye-movement-and somatic release) and the Attachment, or Deactivating Protocol (exercises that mimic the center of the Window of Tolerance.
+Plans are being made at Wayne State University–an R1 university–to study both treatment protocols of Tholáge, the Access Protocol (eye-movement-and-somatic-release) and the Attachment Protocol (exercises that mimic the center of the Window of Tolerance).